FAA issues safety alert on 5G interference to aircraft

-U.S. aviation regulators are warning airlines and other aviators that a new band of 5G mobile phone service might interfere with key safety devices on aircraft.
+U.S. regulators are warning aviators that a new band of 5G mobile phone service might interfere with key safety devices on aircraft.

 The Federal Aviation Administration on Tuesday issued a Special Airworthiness Information Bulletin warning that “action might be required to address potential interference with sensitive aircraft electronics.”